 Keywords: Neem biopesticide, Brassica juncea, mustard aphid, azadirachtin, NSKE, IPM, sustainable pest control

-I. Introduction A. Background on Brassica juncea (Indian mustard) Brassica juncea (L.) Czern. & Coss., commonly known as Indian mustard, is a significant oilseed crop within the Brassicaceae family, extensively cultivated across temperate and subtropical agro-climatic regions due to its short growing period, adaptability to marginal soils, and resistance to drought and salinity (Sharma et.al., 2024).
+I. Introduction Brassica juncea (L.) Czern. & Coss., commonly known as Indian mustard, is a significant oilseed crop within the Brassicaceae family, extensively cultivated across temperate and subtropical agro-climatic regions due to its short growing period, adaptability to marginal soils, and resistance to drought and salinity (Sharma et.al., 2024).
 It is an amphidiploid species derived from hybridization between Brassica rapa (AA, 2n=20) and Brassica nigra (BB, 2n=16), giving rise to a species with 2n=36 chromosomes.
 This species is utilized both as a source of edible oil and green manure, while its foliage is consumed as a leafy vegetable.
 Morphologically, the plant grows to a height of 60–200 cm, with a strong taproot and branching pattern that varies among cultivars.
 Seeds are small, round, and contain around 28–40% oil and 25–30% protein, making the crop an important contributor to nutritional security and oilseed production systems globally.

-B. Importance of mustard in agriculture and economy Mustard serves as a cornerstone of sustainable agriculture due to its multi-purpose utility, economic return, and suitability for rotation with cereals such as wheat and rice (Folina et.al., 2025).
+Mustard serves as a cornerstone of sustainable agriculture due to its multi-purpose utility, economic return, and suitability for rotation with cereals such as wheat and rice (Folina et.al., 2025).
 Globally, rapeseed-mustard crops rank third in edible oil production after soybean and palm, contributing around 13% to the world's vegetable oil pool.
 The residual meal from oil extraction contains about 36–40% protein and is rich in sulfur-containing amino acids, making it suitable for livestock and poultry feed.
 Beyond its commercial oil value, mustard enhances soil fertility due to its deep root system, reduces soil compaction, and plays a biofumigant role through glucosinolate degradation products, especially isothiocyanates, which suppress soil-borne pathogens and pests.
 Its economic viability is further reinforced by low input requirements and suitability for cultivation under rainfed and semi-arid conditions, enabling farmers to achieve reasonable yield with minimal chemical input.

 C. Aphid infestation as a major pest problem in B. juncea Aphids, especially Lipaphiserysimi (Kaltenbach), are the most destructive pests affecting Brassica juncea, leading to significant yield and quality losses (Dhillon et.al., 2022).
 These phloem-feeding insects infest the crop at early flowering and pod formation stages, leading to curling, yellowing, and stunted growth.
 A single aphid population can multiply exponentially under favorable temperature (15–25°C) and low wind conditions, completing up to 15 generations in one growing season.
-Yield losses due to aphid attack range between 20% and 96% depending on infestation severity and crop stage.
-Apart from sap extraction, aphids excrete honeydew that promotes sooty mold development, reducing photosynthetic efficiency, and may also vector viruses such as Turnip mosaic virus (TuMV), compounding damage.
+Yield losses due to aphid attack range between 20% and 50% depending on infestation severity and crop stage (Chowhan et al., 2022) Apart from sap extraction, aphids excrete honeydew that promotes sooty mold development, reducing photosynthetic efficiency, and may also vector viruses such as Turnip mosaic virus (TuMV), compounding damage.
 Infestation is often clustered, and unchecked outbreaks can devastate entire fields within weeks.